Association of Continuity Professionals

 Dear ACP Members:

-As we began 2024, we updated our Vision and Mission Statements:
+As a reminder, I’d like to share our Vision and Mission Statements:

 ACP Vision